Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

-• Day 10: Trek from Nile to Mu Gumba
+• Day 8: Trek from Nile to Mu Gumba

 The settlement of the Nile and its surrounding environment resembles the Tibetan plateau a lot.
-Even the traditional rustic houses at Nile are reminiscent of the customary Buddhist colors of red and white, much like the monasteries.
+Even the traditional rustic houses at the Nile are reminiscent of the customary Buddhist colours of red and white, much like the monasteries.
 After a short trek, you will reach the Mu Gompa.
 Situated at an altitude of 3,510 meters, the Mu Gompa houses religious books, including the Kyangyur, a life-size statue of Avalokiteshwara.
 Some of the most striking objects in the monastery are the statues of Buddha Amitabha.
 Overnight stay at the guesthouse.

 Altitude: 3709 m